Jozefhdez/mini-db-engine/README.md

 In-memory database engine with B-Tree indexing and query planning, implemented in Python.

+> NOTE: Educational / Toy project
+>
+> This repository implements a small, educational database engine for learning and experimentation.

 ## Features

 * Create tables with optional indexed columns